bigskysoftware/htmx/www/docs.md

   the original DOM morphing library.
 * [Alpine-morph](/extensions/alpine-morph/) - Based on the [alpine morph](https://alpinejs.dev/plugins/morph) plugin, plays
   well with alpine.js
-* [Idiomorph](https://github.com/bigskysoftware/idiomorph) - A newer morphing algorithm developed by the creators of htmx, which will be available out-of-the-box in htmx 2.0
+* [Idiomorph](https://github.com/bigskysoftware/idiomorph#htmx) - A newer morphing algorithm developed by us, the creators of htmx.
+Idiomorph will be available out of the box in htmx 2.0.

 ### <a name="synchronization"></a> [Synchronization](#synchronization)